 Academic Policy Series 1405.15

-The following procedures are developed in response to the Teaching Council’s recommendations offered to and adopted by the Faculty Senate on March 11, 2009.
+The following procedures are developed in response to the Teaching Council’s recommendations offered to and adopted by the Faculty Senate on March 11, 2009 and (insert 2018 date).
 These procedures are meant to supplement Academic Policy 1405.15.

 A standardized university-wide procedure for administration: